Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 Verifying commits is an expensive operation, because Git has to call

 gpg --verify for each commit with a signature.
-You can improve loading times by reducing the maximum number of commits Tower loads in a batch (see the "Number of commits in history" option in the "General" tab of Tower's Preferences).
+You can improve loading times by reducing the maximum number of commits Tower loads in a batch (see the "Number of commits in history" option in the "General" tab of Tower's Settings).

 A likely cause for really long loading times is, that you don't have the associated public key for the GPG signature of some commits and Git / GPG is unable to download them.
 In this case the verification of the signatures is really slow (you can also verify this on the command line).